 Electricity markets have been established throughout the United States and Canada and also in many countries throughout the world.
 For example, an electricity market was first set up in Chile in 1982, New Zealand in 1988, and England and Wales in 1990 [2].
 Figure 1a illustrates chronological progression of these developments since 1990 [9].
-Figure 1b provides a geographical map of the US market areas (from http://www.ferc.gov/industries/electric/indus-act/rto.asp).
+Figure 1b provides a geographical map of the US market areas (from www.ferc.gov/market-oversight/mkt-electric/overview.asp).
+Of the market areas, only the northwest, southwest, and southeast do not operate short-term balancing markets.